-NZGIS4EM (New Zealand GIS for Emergency Management) represents geospatial practitioners in central government, local authorities, and Civil Defence Emergency Management groups, who are working together to make GIS integral to emergency management within New Zealand. www.nzgis4em.com

-LINZ has engaged with NZGIS4EM as an organisation best placed to represent the resilience and climate change data user community.
-In addition to the active members of NZGIS4EM, LINZ has worked with academia, private consultancies, local and central government and Civil Defence Emergency Management representatives to get their view on data requirements and improvement priorities.
+NZGIS4EM (New Zealand GIS for Emergency Management) represents geospatial practitioners in central government, local authorities, and Civil Defence Emergency Management groups, who are working together to make GIS integral to emergency management within New Zealand. www.nzgis4em.com LINZ has engaged with NZGIS4EM as an organisation best placed to represent the resilience and climate change data user community.
+In addition to the active members of NZGIS4EM, LINZ has worked with academia, Crown Research Institutes, private consultancies, local and central government and Civil Defence Emergency Management representatives to understand their data requirements and improvement priorities.
 Why are key datasets important?

 It is clear that many of our customers, particularly the local authorities, have already done a great deal of work to improve these key datasets in their local area.
-As an example, due to the lack of high-resolution national datasets, local authorities have often captured their own, more detailed river network, catchment boundaries and coastline, and will continue to rely on their own data during a local emergency event.

-When a major emergency event happens, such as the 2016 Kaikoura earthquake, where multiple local authorities are impacted, and a multi-agency response is required, there will not be time to bring together datasets from multiple, local sources.
+As an example, many local authorities have captured their own, more detailed river network, catchment boundaries and coastline.
+These local authorities will continue to rely on their own data during a local emergency event.
+When a major emergency event happens, such as the 2016 Kaikoura earthquake, where multiple local authorities are impacted, and a multi-agency response is required, it is currently difficult to access this data from multiple local sources.
 In these circumstances, national datasets, which are consistently available across the country as a single source, will be critical to ensure an effective and efficient response.
 For these national datasets to be fit for purpose, it is acknowledged that collaboration with local authorities will be vital to ensure the national datasets are accurate and reliable.
 How were the key datasets chosen?

 The first step to identify the key datasets was to define 'resilience and climate change'.
 The '4Rs' of Emergency Management - Reduction, Readiness, Response and Recovery - were agreed as a useful definition of resilience, plus climate change.
 Organisations to represent each of these areas were identified.
 A literature review was then carried out for each of these organisations to determine their data requirements (Appendix A).
 The literature review identified 106 datasets which are important for resilience and climate change.
 To prioritise this list, criteria were applied to assess whether the dataset could be considered 'key' (Appendix B).
 This identified the 12 key datasets for resilience and climate change.
 The key datasets and the methodology used to select them were reviewed and verified by LINZ staff and the NZGIS4EM community in August 2018.
 Who is responsible for the key datasets?

 The lead agency for each key dataset was identified as

-Population Stats NZ

-Building LINZ Topographic Data Team

-Address LINZ Addressing Team

-plus Fire and Emergency New Zealand for suburbs

-Property LINZ Integrated Property System Team
+Population Building Address Property Stats NZ LINZ Topographic Group LINZ Addressing Team plus Fire and Emergency New Zealand for Suburbs LINZ Integrated Property System Team

 Roads New Zealand Transport Agency

 Rail KiwiRail

+Rivers NIWA

-Rivers NIWA Catchments NIWA
+Catchments NIWA

-Imagery LINZ Partnership Programmes Team Elevation LINZ Partnership Programmes Team Topo50 LINZ Topographic Products Team

-Coastline LINZ Hydrographic Data and Products Team

-Workshops with the lead agencies were hosted by LINZ during September and October 2018.
+ImageryLINZ Topographic GroupElevationLINZ Topographic GroupTopo50LINZ Topographic GroupCoastlineLINZ Hydrographic Data and Products Team Workshops with the lead agencies were hosted by LINZ during September and October 2018.
 The workshops introduced the key datasets for resilience and climate change project to the lead agencies and presented feedback from NZGIS4EM on the current limitations of these datasets.
 How were the key datasets assessed?